EtherealEngine/etherealengine-docs/docs/2_devops_deployment/readme.md

 # Deployment

-In this section you will find out how to deploy XREngine.
+In this section you will find out how to deploy Ethereal Engine.